Royal necropolis of Byblos: Sarcophagi

 In total, seven stone sarcophagi were discovered in the royal necropolis of Byblos; a single sarcophagus in each of tombs I, IV, VII, VIII and three in Ahiram's tomb (Tomb V).
 The other burial chambers are believed to have housed wooden caskets that have disintegrated over time.
 Tomb II housed a wooden casket that has rotted away, leaving a wealth of objects laying on the burial chamber floor.

 The stone sarcophagi found in tombs I and IV are of fine white limestone sourced from the nearby Lebanese mountains; the walls of both sarcophagi are thick, well-polished, and undecorated.
 Moreover, the sarcophagi found in tombs I, IV, V, and VII share the same morphology which resembles the common stone sarcophagi of Egypt.
-One difference however, is that the lids of these Gebalite sarcophagi retain the lid lugs which allowed workmen to maneuver them.
+One difference is that the lids of these Gebalite sarcophagi retain the lid lugs which allowed workmen to maneuver them.
 These features, along with a number of tomb contents including similarly shaped alabaster containers, suggest that the entire group can be attributed to a restricted time period.

 The sarcophagus of Tomb I measures 1.48 × 2.82 m, and is 1.68 m tall.
 The side walls of the sarcophagus are 35 cm thick; the bottom of the sarcophagus body is 44 cm thick.
 The rim of the Sarcophagus I lid is beveled; it is cut from below so as to enter a few centimeters into the sarcophagus body.
 The back of the lid is rounded and striated with lengthwise irregularly sized flutes.
 The central flute is the widest; it is flanked by five successively smaller flutes on each side.
 Three lugs protrude obliquely from the lid's exterior close to its corners; the lug at the northwestern corner and an entire corner section of the lid have broken off at the foot of the sarcophagus.
 The sarcophagus was opened on 26 February 1922.

 The sarcophagus of Tomb IV measures 1.41 × 3 m and is 1.49 m tall.
 The body of the sarcophagus is slightly more sophisticated as both of its long sides are beveled at the top and bottom.
 The small sides have a bench-like protrusion at the base.
-Montet ascertained that the sarcophagus never had a stone lid; he found blackish traces on the rim of the sarcophagus body that prove that it was covered by a curved wooden lid.
+Montet ascertained that the sarcophagus never had a stone lid; he found blackish traces on the rim of the sarcophagus body that show that it was covered by a curved wooden lid.

-The sarcophagi of tombs IV, V, VII and VII were extracted during the fifth campaign, which lasted from 8 March 1926 until 26 June 1926.
+The sarcophagi of tombs IV, V and VII were extracted during the fifth campaign, which lasted from 8 March 1926 until 26 June 1926.